stschulte/authorized_keys/README.md

 ## How to build

-to build the binary, you need cmake and gcc installed.
-Than run
+you can build and install the package locally with the following commands

     mkdir build
     cd build
     cmake ..
     make
+    make install